BLOG

 Influencer marketing is on the rise and small businesses can take advantage of the opportunity to reach new audiences and increase brand awareness.

-If you’re new to influencer marketing, it’s about working with people that are popular on social media to promote a brand or product.
+If you’re new to influencer marketing, it’s about working with people who are popular on social media to promote a brand or product.

 Celebrity endorsements were an early kind of influencer marketing, but it’s no longer exclusively about the rich and famous teaming up with global brands.

-Enterprise Nation member and founder of Naturally Social Natalie Sherman explains that influencers don’t have to be famous – they’re simply people that resonate with your ideal customer.
+Enterprise Nation adviser and founder of Naturally Social, Natalie Sherman, explains that influencers don’t have to be famous – they’re simply people who resonate with your ideal customer.

 “An influencer could be a local business owner or an individual in the community.
-It’s purely someone who could have influence over specific people, because they are respected, liked and admired,” she said.
+It’s purely someone who could have influence over specific people, because they are respected, liked and admired.”

 In recent years, influencers with smaller, more engaged audiences have become more popular: